-On June 13, 2024, the Company received notification regarding a labor dispute and a strike in the Company, according to which the Company's employees will be able to take organizational measures as directed by the New General Federation of Labor.
-On August 12, 2024, subsequent to balance sheet date, notification was received regarding cancellation of the labor dispute and the strike, this after the parties had reached agreements regarding the controversial issues.
+On June 13, 2024, the company received a notification regarding a labor dispute and a strike in the company, according to which the company's employees will be able to take organizational measures according to the directive of the New General Federation of Labor.
+On August 12, 2024, a notification was received regarding the cancellation of the labor dispute and the strike, and this after the parties reached agreements regarding the Controversial issues.
 The labor dispute did not have a material effect on the financial statements.